-E. Decorative Doors and Fronts
+E. Decorative Fronts

 WARNING!
 Risk of Fire!
-Install ONLY doors or fronts approved by Hearth & Home Technologies.
-Unapproved doors or fronts may cause fireplace to overheat.
+Install ONLY decorative fronts approved by Hearth & Home Technologies.
+Unapproved decorative fronts may cause fireplace to overheat.

 This fireplace has been supplied with an integral barrier to prevent direct contact with the fixed glass panel.
 DO NOT operate the fireplace with the barrier removed.